Our campfire journey

 We cannot imagine how we managed on our camping holidays before we found this tripod with chain and hanging "Kotlich/Bograc".
 We stock three different sizes 8ltr.
 13ltr. and 20lt.
 All of them are called "open Kotlich/Bograc", have a strong arched handle, black enamel outside with a mottled grey enamel inside and a rounded bottom.
 We have two different sized tripods, a paella pan, fire pit and grill.
 The kotlich is both beautiful and useful, two of the most important things to consider if you are going to buy stuff.

-If you have not yet discovered kotlich cooking on a campfire, now is the time!
+If you have not yet discovered kotlich cooking on a campfire, now is the time to start!